pyepics/pyepics/doc/advanced.rst

 value, but if :data:`epics.ca.PREEMPTIVE_CALLBACK` has been set to ``False``, threading will not work.

-Channel Access uses a concept of *contexts* for its own thread model, with contexts holding sets of threads as well as Channels and Process Variables that .
-For non-threaded work, a process will use a single context that is initialized prior doing any real CA work (for the Python module, this is done in :meth:`ca.initialize_libca`).
-With a threaded application, however, each new thread is assumed to have its own context.
-Thus, each new thread will start with a null context that must be replaced either by explicitly creating its own context (and then, being a good citizen to its peer threads, destroy this context as the thread ends) or attach to an existing context.
-The result is that there are several ways of working with Epica Channel Access and Threads.
+Channel Access uses a concept of *contexts* for its own thread model, with contexts holding sets of threads as well as Channels and Process Variables.
+For non-threaded work, a process will use a single context that is initialized prior doing any real CA work (done in :meth:`ca.initialize_libca`).
+With a threaded application, however, the C library starts each new thread with a new, uninitialized context that must be initialized or replaced.
+Thus each new thread must either by explicitly create its own context (and then, being a good citizen, destroy this context as the thread ends) or attach to an existing context.

+Because of the need for each thread to identify its CA context, there are several ways of working with Epica Channel Access and Threads.
 The generally recommended approach is to use a single Epics CA context throughout an entire process.
 This avoids many potential pitfalls (and crashes), and can be done fairly simply.
 The most explicit way to do this is to call :meth:`epics.ca.use_initial_context` at the beginning of each function (before any CA calls) that will be called by :meth:`Thread.run`.
 Equivalently, you can add a :func:`withInitialContext` decorator to the function.
 For functions that might be called either in the main thread or in a new thread, this addition incurs very little penalty, but it is a little intrusive to have to do this for each function.

 There is an important caveat for using :meth:`epics.ca.use_initial_context` which is that CA must actually be